Enjoy 50% off your first month

 After the five initial rescue breaths, you give 15 chest compressions, followed by two rescue breaths.
 You continue this 15:2 ratio.
 For adults, the ratio is 30 compressions to two breaths.
 This difference ensures children receive more oxygen, which is vital.

-What if I’m not trained in Child CPR?
+What if I’m not trained in child CPR?

 If you have not been trained in child resuscitation, it is better to follow the adult CPR guidelines than to do nothing.
 Just ensure you use gentler compressions and smaller rescue breaths.

-Can You Use an AED on a Child?
+Can you use an AED on a child?

 Yes.
 If an AED is available, it is important to deploy it on both adults and children experiencing cardiac arrest.
 Research has shown that a child’s chance of survival is significantly higher when an AED is deployed.